-The UFP mode is configured based on the type of switching domain (single VLAN or multiple VLANs) a vPort is being connected to.
-For local domain data path types, trunk or access mode is configured.
-For pass-through domain data path type, tunnel mode is configured.
+The UFP mode is configured based on the type of switching domain (single VLAN or multiple VLANs) where the vPort is connected.

+- Use local domain data path types for trunk or access mode. - Use pass-through domain data path types for tunnel mode.
+In tunnel mode, a vPort can belong to only one VLAN.